Dynamsoft/barcode-reader-javascript/README.md

 ## Implementation

-You used the js in our site in the helloword which can load other js and wasm files.
+In the previous helloworld, you used the js deployed at www.dynamsoft.com.

+When you load `dbr- <version> .min.js` (UMD) or `dbr- <version> .esm.min.js` (ES module), it will automatically load the other necessary js and wasm files.

 <br>

-When you are deploying your own application, you will need a web server and deploy the resourced under `dist` to your server.
+When you are deploying your own application, you will need a web server and deploy the resources under `dist` to your server.

 Required files: